DavidRMorphew/google-books-cli/README.md

-# Fetching and Displaying "Object-Oriented Programming" Books in Google Books
+# Fetching and Displaying "Object-Oriented Programming" Books from Google Books

 Fetching data from the Google Books API, this Ruby CLI Program lets you browse the titles of the top 40 search results for books on Object-Oriented Computer Programming.